ENGLISH CHESS CHALLENGE HOME

 TO QUALIFY FOR THE SEMI-FINALS

-Players who score 15 points or more will automatically qualify for the semi-finals.
-In addition, the top one third (or part one-third thereof) of boys and girls in each age bracket will also qualify for the finals.
+The top one third (or part one-third thereof) of boys and girls in each age bracket will qualify for the finals in addition to any players who have scored 15 points or more.
 Where players are tied, then both/all players tied qualify (there is no tie break).
 Clarification shall be given by the Chief Controller should it be needed.

 The Controller of the Opening round must send the full results to CCF by the end of April.
 Ideally, this should be in a cross table (there are programs that can be bought cheap that will run the whole tournament for you and provide the facilities you need).
 All result submissions must include the first name and surname of every player, plus their school name (which will normally be obvious by where the event has been held) date of birth and school year (all this information is vital and will hold up the processing and checking of results if not done before submission).
 CCF will then assess the results and list the qualifiers on the web site.